proknow/proknow-python/README.md

 Make sure to put your actual base_url and the id and secret from your `credentials.json` file in place of the placeholders above.

-Next, run the tests with the `nox` command from within your pipenv shell.
+Next, run the tests with the `nox` command from within your virtual environment.

 ```
 nox